How National Climate Plans Lost Touch with Reality

 Looking Ahead

-As the world grapples with the dual challenges of energy security and climate change, nuclear power has emerged as a crucial tool in many nations’ arsenals.
-The disparity between official climate plans and actual nuclear policies must be addressed to maintain the integrity of international climate frameworks and provide a clear picture of how nations plan to achieve their climate goals.
+Nuclear power has emerged as a crucial tool in many nations’ arsenals.
+The disparity between official climate plans and actual nuclear policies must be addressed to achieve global climate goals.

 Note: The full list of signatories to the Triple Nuclear Pledge includes The United States, Canada, Finland, France, Ghana, Jamaica, Japan, Republic of Korea, Mongolia, Netherlands, Sweden, United Arab Emirates, the United Kingdom, Armenia, Bulgaria, Croatia, Czech Republic, Hungary, Moldova, Morocco, Poland, Romania, Slovak Republic, Slovenia, and Ukraine.